 Here is an example of unequal allocation, in which Alice believes Bill did not do his fair share of the work but Bill thinks that he and Charlie both did their fair share.
 Further, Charlie thinks that Alice did not do her fair share.
-Notice the rows still total to 15.
+Notice that the rows still sum to to $3 \times 5 = 15$.